-Tuck has released its essays for the 2022-23 application cycle, with essay questions similar to last year.
+Tuck has released its essays for the 2023-24 application cycle.
+Wording of essay questions changed slightly, but the core of what they are looking for is similar to last year.

 Optional essay: Please provide any additional insight or information that you have not addressed elsewhere and may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
 Complete this question only if you feel your candidacy is not fully represented by this application.
 (300 words)

 Reapplicants: How have you strengthened your candidacy since you last applied?
 Please reflect on how you have grown personally and professionally.
 (300 words)

 This is a question often asked by other schools, so you may be able to borrow from work you have already done.
 It is important to highlight the impact you want to have (i.e. improve XYZ industry based on your experience) rather than a role (i.e. CEO of a consumer products company), as the former will be more credible for the reader given the twists and turns one’s career can take.
 Also important to a successful answer is highlighting what from your existing experience makes you the right choice to pursue this path, and how you will use experiences at Tuck (the more specific you can be, the better) to build upon your existing background.
 Doing so will showcase what you already bring to the table, giving the reader more confidence you are the right choice.

 While this topic may come across easy to some applicants, avoid the trap of summarizing your resume and listing your career progression in chronological order.